 Integrated school readiness models, pursuant to TEC §29.160

-A list of child care providers that meet quality indicators, pursuant to
+A list of child care providers that meet quality indicators, pursuant to Texas Government Code §2308.3171

 A link to the website for the official statewide Child Care Availability Portal

-Rule Reference: §809.15’’
+Rule Reference: §809.15

+Additionally, Boards must ensure that:

+a clearly visible and prominent link to TWC’s fraud reporting website is posted on the Board’s website in a readily accessible location; and

+their website includes information on how providers must report when a child stops attending.

+TWC encourages the Boards to:

+create a provider-only portal containing specific information and tools for child care providers; and

+provide information that helps parents to estimate how long they will remain on the waiting list, such as by stating, “We are currently processing applications from (month/year)” and regularly updating that status.

 Additional consumer education information may be found on the Early Childhood Texas web page.

 Any public outreach, provider outreach, or educational materials, as well as public-facing website information, must use the term “child care scholarship” instead of “child care subsidy.”
 Boards may consider using “Child Care Services” when referring to the program and “child care scholarship” when referring to the benefit the child receives.